 Nikolyszyn would deposit the checks in a bank account held jointly in the man’s name and his own, but then transfer the money to his personal account and utilize the money for his own personal use.

 If he were to go to trial, Nikolyszyn could face up to 45 years in jail and a maximum $750,000 fine.

-Instead, the plea agreement says he’ll be sentenced to no more than two years in prison after he pleads guilty to mail fraud and theft from an employee benefit pension fund.
+However, according to the plea agreement, government prosecutors said he could face as little as than two years in prison after he pleads guilty to mail fraud and theft from an employee benefit pension fund.